theuncleshege/multi-docker-k8s/README.md

 A multiple docker-containerized project hosted on <b>Google Kubernetes Engine</b>.

-It is a simple Fibonacci calculator but intentionally developed in a complex way to demonstrate how to structure and deploy a CI/CD pipeline with multiple docker containers on GKE.
+It is a simple Fibonacci calculator but intentionally developed in a complex way to demonstrate how to structure and deploy a CI/CD pipeline with multiple docker containers on GCP.

 ### [Demo](https://multi-docker-k8s.tk)